Lucky Me (film): Production

+Angie Dickinson made her debut in the film after having won the chance as the result of a television contest.
+She has an uncredited bit part in the party scene.
+Cummings' singing voice was provided by Hal Derwin.
+During one of the performances, the Warner Pathé News logo and rooster makes a cameo appearance.
 Although an early announcement promised that the film would be produced in 3-D, it was actually made only in CinemaScope, and was the first musical to use the process.

 The role played by Robert Cummings was originally intended for Gordon MacRae, who had previously worked with Doris Day several times.
 Cummings was cast in September 1953.
 In October 1953, Warner Bros. announced that filming would be delayed to allow Day to recover from nervous exhaustion.

 Location shooting for the film took place in Miami.
+Martha Hyer, who had been cast on the strength of her performance in So Big later recalled "Doris was not feeling well during the filming of Lucky Me but never showed it.
+She was always smiling and had the rare quality of making people feel good just by being near her."